 And what could be easier—artichokes and sun-dried tomatoes can be popped out of a can and tossed on a plate of pasta to take a dish from ordinary and everyday to gourmet.
 To make this dish even more impressive, add the tiniest of a balsamic vinegar drizzle at the end, use roasted red peppers instead of fresh, and swap freshly made pasta for the dried boxed kind.

-- 2 tbsp good quality olive oil
+- 2 tablespoons good quality olive oil

-- 3 cloves garlic, minced
+- 3 cloves garlic (minced)

-- 1/2 red pepper, diced
+- 1/2 red pepper (diced)

-- 1 cup artichoke hearts, coarsely chopped
+- 1 cup artichoke hearts (drained well and coarsely chopped)

 - 1/3 cup sliced black olives

-- 1/3 cup fresh chopped basil
+- 1/3 cup chopped fresh basil

 - 1 box bow tie pasta, cooked according to package instructions (salt the water when cooking for the best flavor)

-- Toss with cooked pasta and enjoy!
+- Toss with cooked pasta and serve.